 Most visitors to the valley will not drive its rugged slopes or taste the wines produced from here.
 It is the largest AVA in the Napa Valley but produces less then 2% of Napa’s total wine.
 It is an appellation that breeds characters, well-rounded individuals that in our experience enjoy people but highly value their privacy.
 In a region that arguably has become more ‘polished’ as a whole, it is refreshing to visit some of these properties – especially a few of the 4wd only accessible wineries located here.

 Mt.
 Veeder produces mountain wines of distinction – which when done right, create a balance of power complemented by the folds of finesse.
 The versatility of Veeder terroir is also worth noting.
-It is home to selective small plantings of varietals not often found in the Napa Valley and one of Napa’s oldest original wineries dating from the early 1860’s.
+It is home to selective small plantings of varietals not often found in the Napa Valley and originally of Napa’s older hillside vineyard plantings (1864).
 It is home to the county’s second highest vineyard.
+The first known plantings of Petit Verdot were on Mt Veeder – originally planted in 1973.
 Oh and the views from select parts of Mt.
 Veeder are downright inspirational.

 I was on my way up the slopes of Mt.
 Veeder to meet up with well-respected wine industry veterans, husband and wife Charles and Lili Thomas.
 Fifty years ago neither Charles or Lili would probably have ventured a guess as to where their paths and careers would have led them to today.
 Lili was born in Shanghai and Thomas was born in Bangkok and both met for the first time in Taipei.